Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added warning about target core versions 1.5.x becoming deprecated.
 * Fixed problems in quick fixes for validation constraints regarding duplicates.
 * Added possibility to configure validation mode for email fields (used in Zikula 3 only).
+* Added new string role for week fields (used in Zikula 3 only).
+More details can be found in the [generator reference](87-GeneratorReference.md#string-role).

 ### Generator changes